zimtyler/zimtyler/README.md

 * Explaining to clients that averaging a column containing percentages isn't usually the best move

-Day to Day : Python, DAX, and SQL in the Microsoft Azure/Power BI ecosystem.
+Day to Day : Python, DAX, Power Query, and SQL in the Microsoft Azure/Power BI ecosystem.

 Working familiarity with Linux OS, AWS tools (S3, Lambda, SageMaker), BigQuery, and Databricks.